ged/arborist/Protocol.md

     }

-### list
+### fetch

 Retrieve an Array of Maps that describes all or part of the node tree.

 #### Required
  from the node with the specified `identifier`, or the root node if no `identifier` is specified.